The Adventures of Hutch the Honeybee

-The Adventures of Hutch the Honeybee (昆虫物語 みなしごハッチ, Konchū Monogatari: Minashigo Hatchi) is an anime series produced by Tatsunoko Productions.
-The series features the adventures of a young bee named Hutch : the son of a Queen bee, Hutch is separated from his mother when his native beehive is destroyed by an attack of wasps.
+The Adventures of Hutch the Honeybee (昆虫物語 みなしごハッチ, Konchū Monogatari: Minashigo Hatchi) is an anime series produced by Tatsunoko Production.
+The series features the adventures of a young bee named Hutch.
+Son of a Queen bee, Hutch is separated from his mother when his native beehive is destroyed by an attack of wasps.
 The series follows Hutch as he searches for his missing mother, in the midst of a frequently hostile nature.

 A sequel, The New Adventures of Hutch the Honeybee, and numbering 26 episodes, was produced in 1974.
 The original series was remade in 1989 under the same Japanese title, Minashigo Hutch.

 The original show (1971) is notable for its frequently sad and cruel scripts.
 In many episodes, Hutch would befriend another insect, only to see his new friend die a violent and painful death.
 In one, he befriended a female honey bee who lost her brothers and sisters to a hornet army.
 The 1989 remake, however, featured completely new episodes and a much more light-hearted story.
 On July 31, 2010, a movie which was a remake of show was released in Japan titled Hutch the Honeybee.

-After being broadcast in several European countries, the show was re-edited and translated into English in 1996 by Saban Entertainment, with 65 out of 91 episodes being dubbed.
+After being broadcast in several international countries, the show was re-edited and translated into English in 1994 by Saban Entertainment as Honeybee Hutch, with 65 out of 91 episodes being dubbed.
 Saban's edits cut out some of the show's violent material.

 Plot

 The story begins with the queen bee hive being attacked and destroyed by an army of wasps, which kill almost all the bees inside and devour their eggs.
 The queen bee is forced to flee, but an egg is saved from the terrible slaughter, ending up hidden under a leaf.
 This egg is then found by a female bumblebee, the queen's handmaid, and taken by her as if it were one of her own.
 The little Hutch (in the Japanese version Hutch or Hacchi, as the protagonist is originally male, a bee drone) is thus raised by his adoptive mother Bumblebee with love but is despised and isolated by his half-brothers.
 Upon discovering that he is adopted and feeling like he was never fully accepted, Hutch decides to set out on a journey in search of his mother.
 Hutch subsequently experiences a great deal of adventures, meeting and befriending various animals such as butterflies, amphibians, mice, other bees, and caterpillars, though many meet tragic ends.
 Hutch also faces many enemies, such as spiders, toads, ants, wasps, hornets, snakes, moles, predatory birds, reptiles, praying mantises and even humans.
 During his journey Hutch meets another bee called Aya, who joins him on his search.
 Eventually Hutch finds his mother and saves her from certain death.
-He also discovers that Aya is actually his sister, who managed to survive to the wasps' attack at the beginning of the story.
+He also discovers that Aya is actually his sister, who managed to survive the wasps' attack at the beginning of the story.
 Hutch and his family rebuild the bee kingdom, vowing to make it peaceful and kind.